 Snow is beginning to tumble down in earnest now.
 The beginning of the ski season also opens the book on another season of potential avalanches.
-While skiers on Baldy and Dollar may not be in danger of these awe-inspiring reminders of Mother Nature’s powers, those skiers, snowboarders, snowmobilers and snowshoers who take to the backcountry certainly will be during the snowy season.
+Those skiers, snowboarders, snowmobilers and snowshoers who take to the backcountry may often be in danger during the snowy season.

 The backcountry athlete’s first line of defense?
 Information.
 Here at the convergence of the Sawtooths, the Pioneers, the White Clouds and the Smoky mountains, that information is scouted and delivered by a small team of forecasters operating the Sawtooth Avalanche Center.

 With just a team of four—Director Scott Savage and avalanche specialists Ethan Davis, Chris Lundy and Ben VandenBos—the Sawtooth Avalanche Center works round the clock all winter long to maintain up-to-date avalanche forecasts in an effort to guarantee the safety of all those who venture out to enjoy the beautiful mountain scenery.

 This is a tough, demanding job, but they continue to perform it accurately and professionally each year in large part due to the backing of the Friends of the Sawtooth Avalanche Center, a local 501(c)(3) nonprofit organization.

 The mission of the Friends is to promote and support the efforts of the Avalanche Center, especially by raising crucial funds via various events and donations.
 According to their official website, the Friends generate more than half of the Avalanche Center’s operating budget each year.